-The final copy of the dissertation must be viewed and approved by the supervisory committee, the Director of Graduate Studies in FHD, and the Dean of Graduate Education at least two weeks before the conferral date.
+The final copy of the dissertation must be viewed and approved by the supervisory committee, the Director of Graduate Studies in FHD, and the Dean of the Graduate College at least two weeks before the conferral date.
 Following completion of the dissertation, an Oral Defense is scheduled with the supervisory committee.
-Please see the Graduate Education website for the procedures involved in scheduling your final dissertation defense (https://graduate.asu.edu/completing-your-degree).
+The student must be enrolled in a minimum of one appropriate graduate credit when he/she holds the final oral dissertation defense; this includes summer.
+Please see the Graduate College website for the procedures involved in scheduling your final dissertation defense (https://graduate.asu.edu/current-students/completing-your-degree/about-your-defense).
 You will work with the Graduate Coordinator to schedule your defense and submit final paperwork.
 The final oral examination in defense of the dissertation is mandatory and must be held on the Arizona State University campus.
-The oral defense will be scheduled by the student via Graduate Education, and must be approved by the unit and by Graduate Education.
+The oral defense will be scheduled by the student via the Graduate College and must be approved by the Director of Graduate Studies and by the Graduate College.
 Final oral examinations in defense of the dissertation must be taken within five years after passing the comprehensive examinations.
-Any exemptions to this policy must be approved by the supervisory committee, the Director of Graduate Studies for FHD, the Dean of Graduate Education, and ordinarily will involve repetition of the comprehensive examinations.
+Any exemptions to this policy must be approved by the supervisory committee, the Director of Graduate Studies for FHD, the Dean of the Graduate College, and ordinarily will involve repetition of the comprehensive examinations.
 The final dissertation, as approved by the supervisory committee, is submitted electronically using ProQuest.